BetonQuest/BetonQuest/docs/API/Quest/Writing-Implementations.md

 @snippet:api-state:unfinished@
 ## Summary

-This page covers the creation of new Quest Types (e.g., Event) and Soon™ Features (e.g., Conversation IO) implementations and how they are [registered](#registry) in BetonQuest so that they can be used on the server.
+This page covers the creation of new Quest Types (e.g., Action) and Soon™ Features (e.g., Conversation IO) implementations and how they are [registered](#registry) in BetonQuest so that they can be used on the server.

 ## Writing New Quest Type Implementations